 NOTE 3: The S-57 Object class BRIDGE has been remodelled in S-101 to allow for the encoding of individual bridge spans as separate features.
 Data Producers should check all converted instances of bridges to ensure desirable S-101 representation.
 See clause 4.8.10.

-NOTE 4: For additional manual intervention required during the S057 to S-101 conversion process regarding the population of the S-101 system attribute in the water, refer to the referenced clause in this document.
+NOTE 4: For additional manual intervention required during the S-57 to S-101 conversion process regarding the population of the S-101 system attribute in the water, refer to the referenced clauses in this document.